 - Exposure: This tree should be grown in full sun.

-- Foliage/ flowers/ fruit: The leaves of Salix babylonica are 3-6 inches long and lance-shaped.
+- Foliage/ flowers/ fruit: The leaves of Salix babylonica are 3 to 6 inches long and lance-shaped.
 They turn yellow in the fall before dropping.
 The yellow catkins appear in spring.
 They are inconspicuous.
 The fruit is a 1/2 inch brown capsule.

 - Weeping willow trees work well in areas that are naturally quite moist.